Samuel Huntington (Connecticut politician)

+Early life and education

-Huntington was born to Nathaniel and Mehetabel Huntington on July 16, 1731, in Windham, Connecticut Colony (his birthplace is now in Scotland, Connecticut, which broke off from Windham in 1857).
+Huntington was born to Nathaniel and Mehetabel Huntington on July 16, 1731, in Windham, Connecticut Colony in present-day Scotland, Connecticut, which broke off from Windham in 1857.
 His house is currently accessible off Route 14.
 He was the fourth of ten children and the oldest son.
 He had a limited education in the common schools, then was self-educated.
-When he was 16 he was apprenticed to a cooper but also continued to help his father on the farm.
-His education came from the library of Rev. Ebenezer Devotion and books borrowed from local lawyers.
+When he was 16, he was apprenticed to a cooper but also continued to help his father on the family farm.
+His education largely was a product of books he read from the library of Rev. Ebenezer Devotion and books borrowed from local lawyers.

-In 1754 Huntington was admitted to the bar, and moved to Norwich, Connecticut, to begin practicing law.
-He married Martha Devotion (Rev. Devotion's daughter) in 1761.
-They remained together until her death in 1794.
-The couple did not birth any children, but when his brother (Rev. Joseph Huntington) died they adopted their nephew and niece.
-They raised Samuel Huntington "Jr." and Frances as their own.
-Samuel Huntington never owned slaves.
+In 1754, Huntington was admitted to the bar, and moved to Norwich, Connecticut, to begin practicing law.

-Political career
+Career

+Connecticut Assembly

 After brief service as a selectman, Huntington began his political career in earnest in 1764 when Norwich sent him as one of their representatives to the lower house of the Connecticut Assembly, where he served until 1774.
 In 1775, he was elected to the upper house, the Governor's Council, where he served until 1784.
 In addition to serving in the legislature, he was appointed king's attorney for Connecticut in 1768 and in 1773 was appointed to the colony's supreme court, then known as the Supreme Court of Errors.
-He was chief justice of the Superior Court from 1784 until 1787.
+He was chief justice of the Supreme Court from 1784 until 1787.